-Right after I quit teaching it felt right.
+Right after I quit my stressful job of teaching, it felt right.
 I had managed to grow a business, I knew we would be moving, and we even crunched the numbers.
 It would work!
 I would work and make money from what I created.

 I was on the rise.
 After all, I had:

 - equivalent compensation

 - control over my working hours

 - and my stress management was on point

 It’s also the early days of summer.
 Those long summer days filled with swimming and walking.
 I got out in the garden and went to cycle class three times a week.
 I lost ten pounds and re-arranged furniture.
 Life was bliss.
 That’s because the roller coaster was still going up.

 After I quit my stressful job, Imposter syndrome hit hard